 Click Save button, then a window will pop out to inform you to change the channel.
 Click OK, it will change automatically.
 Please do NOT reboot the router.

 Go to DHCP-> DHCP Settings page.
-Select Disable DHCP Server, and click Save button but do NOT reboot the router.
+Select Disable DHCP Server, and click Save button and reboot the router.

 All settings required by WDS function is completed.
 You can make a simple check by the Ping utility.
 If the ping proceeds successfully (which means the WDS performs properly), you will see the similar screen as below: (in this example, 192.168.0.1 is the IP address of the root router)